-- Open fires and barbeques will not be allowed except with the express permission from the owner.
-Where permission is given for open fires or barbeques, they will be sited on open ground, away from the dwelling house, tents, awnings and any other structures, the lead camper taking all necessary precautions to ensure safety.
+- Open fires and barbecues will not be allowed except with the express permission from the owner.
+Where permission is given for open fires or barbecues, they will be sited on open ground, away from the dwelling house, tents, awnings and any other structures, the lead camper taking all necessary precautions to ensure safety.

 Chemical toilets and waste water disposal